LOADING ...

 Than to be a widow

-I listening to bluegrass music in Bryan Duckworths rust red 1970 Ford Maverick.
+I started listening to bluegrass music in Bryan Duckworths red 1970 Ford Maverick.

-Had an eight tape deck and an eight track tape of Bill Monroes Greatest Hits.
+Had an track tape deck and an eight track tape of Bill Monroes Greatest Hits.

-We used to skip period chemistry and go over to the Shamrock station across the street from the high school and get a case of Texas Pride beer.
+We used to skip second period chemistry and go over to the Shamrock station across the street from the high school and get a case of Pride beer.

-Charge it on my credit card and get em to write it up as oil so dad never knew the difference.
+it on my dads credit card and get em to write it up as oil so dad never knew the difference.

-Then wed ride around and drink Texas Pride, listen to Monroe.
+Then wed ride around and drink Texas Pride, to Bill Monroe.

 we got to be bluegrass experts.